IgniteUI/igniteui-documentation/topics/02_Controls/igGrid/01_igGrid_igDataSource_Architecture_Overview.md

         if (!options) {
             options = {};
         }
-        // set the type to ‘json’ so you don’t have to explicitly set it later options.type = "json";
+        // set the type to 'json' so you don’t have to explicitly set it later options.type = "json";
         this._super(options);
         return this;